keikoproj/upgrade-manager/docs/faq.md

   - Run `kops update cluster` to ensure that the LaunchConfigurations have been updated.
   - Create a new RollingUpgrade CR in the cluster for each ASG.

-_4. Are there any best practices for running RollinUpgrade?_
+_4. Are there any best practices for running RollingUpgrade?_

 - Ensure that DNS resolution does not fail in the cluster during upgrades.
 RollingUpgrade requires making calls to ec2.amazonaws.com or autoscaling.amazonaws.com.
 - Ensure that the rolling-upgrade controller is run as Kubernetes deployment.